OrMullerHahitti/Belief-Propagation-Simulator/docs/user_guide.rst

 :mod:`propflow.analyzer` package contains tooling for that.

 * :mod:`propflow.analyzer.snapshot_recorder` captures snapshots from running
   engines and stores them on disk.
-Pair it with :class:`propflow.snapshots.SnapshotsConfig` to decide what to record.
+Runtime snapshots are always available via :attr:`engine.snapshots`; opt into ``use_bct_history`` if message flows are required for the analyst.
 * :mod:`propflow.analyzer.snapshot_visualizer` renders saved snapshots.
 * :mod:`propflow.analyzer.reporting` aggregates metrics and produces summaries.